 Liability means basically, who is responsible?
 When it comes to prescription medicines, manufacturers are required by law to submit their drugs to rigorous safety-testing before they are offered to the public.
 But sometimes this process is cut short, rushed, or drugs are tainted during manufacturing.
 Sometimes, manufacturers claim their products are good for conditions other than those for which they were approved.
 Drug manufacturers have even been known to lie about test results in order to rush their products to market.

 Regardless of the reason, if a drug hurts someone, there may be legal consequences.
 Injured people, or plaintiffs, can bring legal claims against the manufacturer for things like negligence or for failing to warn about potentially dangerous side effects.
 Attorneys with Janet, Jenner & Suggs can explain pharmaceutical liability law, advise you about your rights and help you decide whether you can pursue a claim about any harmful drug.
-Call us at 1-877-692-3862 or complete this case review form.
+Call us at 1-877-692-3862 or complete the form on the right column.
 All consultations are free of charge.

 Many drugs can cause negative reactions in people, including: